KabeloTeddy/fullstack-angular-and-springboot-application/README.md

-# fullstack-angular-and-springboot-application
+# fullstack-angular-and-springboot-application (Backend)

 Project Description:

 Welcome to my E-Commerce Fullstack Application!

 This repository hosts the first version (v1) of my e-commerce application, built using modern development tools and technologies.
 My goal is to create a robust and feature-rich platform for online shopping.
 While this initial version showcases the core functionality, I have exciting plans for future releases.
+This is the backend,

 Key Features (v1):